How to Get Your Lovable Site Indexed on Google

 2. Ranking means Google decides your page deserves to show for a query.

 Lovable sites are client-side rendered (CSR) React apps (React + Vite).
 Google can index CSR sites, but it often happens in two stages: Google crawls your initial HTML first, then comes back later to render JavaScript and capture the full content.
-The result: indexing can take days instead of hours for new pages, even when everything is “fine.”
+The result: indexing can take days instead of hours for new pages, even when everything is "fine."
+My friend's site took four days — which felt like an eternity to him, but was actually normal for a new CSR domain with no backlinks.

 The good news: Lovable sites can rank like other modern JavaScript sites as long as content loads correctly and key resources aren't blocked.